 A committed member of the legal community, he is active in both the Pennsylvania Bar Association and ABA Family Law Section.
 He serves in the PBA House of Delegates (HOD) as a Zone 9 delegate and was appointed to the Credentials and the Admissions Committee of the HOD.
 Jerry is past-chair of the PBA GLBT Rights Committee and serves as second vice chair of the PBA Family Law Section, which he will chair in 2026.

-Jerry is also active in the ABA Family Law Section.
-He was recently selected to be one of 11 editors of its quarterly publication, Family Advocate.
-Jerry has spoken at several ABA Family Law Section meetings on topics such as finding foreign assets in divorce and dealing with third parties in divorce actions.
+He was selected to be one of 11 editors of the ABA Family Law’s quarterly publication, Family Advocate, and regularly speaks on topics such as finding foreign assets in divorce and dealing with third parties in divorce actions.
 Jerry serves as a judge for The Schwab Essay Contest and is a member of the Nominating Committee.

 He offers free legal clinics at the Women’s Center of Montgomery County, an organization that focuses on freedom from domestic violence and other forms of abuse.
 He also volunteers at Philly VIP (Volunteers for the Indigent).
 Jerry sits on the Board of Directors of the Regional Center for Women in the Arts.